QubesOS/qubes-doc/user/common-tasks/software-update-dom0.md

 ### domU

-The packages `kernel-qubes-vm` and `kernel-latest-qubes-vm` are for domUs.
+The packages `kernel-PedOS-vm` and `kernel-latest-PedOS-vm` are for domUs.
 See [Managing VM kernel] for more information.

 ### Example